-Paul J. Korngold has been with TKWLG since 1973 initially as a summer associate and subsequently became an associate attorney upon his law school graduation.
+Paul J. Korngold has been with TKWLL since 1973 initially as a summer associate and subsequently became an associate attorney upon his law school graduation.
 He became a partner in 1983.

 A past president of the Real Estate Tax Review Bar Association, Mr. Korngold is also a former adjunct instructor of law at New York Law School.